alicebreton/Fr-Contradictor/readme.md

 ## Limitation

 The contradiction output should be reviewed.
 Some mistakes might occur where, for example, the difference between a transitive and a intransitive verb is not made.
-More specifically, the verbe **exiger** (V) usually accepts *quelqu'un V quelque chose* and **dispenser** *quelqu'un est V de quelque chose.* The difference between a **COD** and a **CID** is not made when conjugating the anotym.
+More specifically, the verbe **exiger** (V) usually accepts *quelqu'un V quelque chose* and **dispenser** *quelqu'un est V de quelque chose.* The difference between a **COD** and a **CID** is not made when conjugating the antonym.